-The length of the seine varies between 200 and 900 m, while the drop varies between 40 and 150 m.
-The mesh of the net is 11 mm or 9 mm.
-There are between 8 and 20 fishermen per boat.
-The main difference is the number of wheels hauler-seine.
-Thus, the most simple has one wheel, and the most complex has three wheels.
-The majority vessels from Africa have one simple wheel (Figure 37), while the Spanish purse seiners have haulers with two wheels (Figure 38).
+The length of the seine varies between from 200 to 900 m, while the drop fluctuates between 40 to 150 m.
+The net's mesh can be either 11 mm or 9 mm.
+A typical crew goes between 8 to 20 fishermen per boat.
+The simplest hauler has one wheel while the most complex could have three wheels.
+The vast majority of vessels from southern Alboran have one simple wheel (Figure 40), while the Spanish purse seiners have two wheeled haulers (Figure 41).